JetBrains/kotlin/compiler/backend/src/org/jetbrains/kotlin/codegen/coroutines/coroutines-codegen.md

 #### Redundant Locals Elimination

-As explained in the section about variables spilling, the inliner spills stack before inlining and unspills it after.
-That results in a bunch of repeated ASTORE and ALOAD instructions, which can break tail-call elimination since there can be a sequence of `ASTORE; ALOAD` between the suspension point and ARETURN.
+As explained in the section about variables spilling, the inliner spills stack before inlining and unspills it after the inlining.
+That results in a bunch of repeated ASTORE and ALOAD instructions, which can break tail-call elimination since there can be a sequence of
+`ASTORE; ALOAD` between the suspension point and ARETURN.
 This bytecode modification simplifies the chains and enables tail-call optimization for these cases.

 #### Tail-Call Optimization for Functions Returning Unit